Hamburg English Pages

 Click image ©

-Winter tyres have to be fitted by law.
-New stringent laws from 25.11.2010, which go 100% into force on 04.12.2010.
+During the cold months Winter tyres have to be fitted by law.
+New stringent laws from 25.11.2010 go into force on 04.12.2010.
 The law is coupled with fines of up to 80 Euros.
 As with all legal matters in Germany, ignorance of the law is no excuse.
-You are not insured, if involved in an accident with summer tyres on your vehicle
+Reportedly you are not insured, if involved in an accident with summer tyres on your vehicle.
+Check with your tyre stockists for laws covering summer tyres

 Quick News & Live Tickers